 These contain proteins that bind to the male hormones in the blood, thus further decreasing their effect on the hair follicles.
 Also, birth control makes hair grow faster by increasing the duration of the anagen phase of the growth cycle.

 Some of these pills are even used for treating hair loss primarily, but they’re usually not the first choice of the many hair loss treatments available out there.
 That’s because of their many side effects.
-In any case, you should not switch pills on your own; make sure to get professional medical advice on how to stop hair loss from birth control.
+In any case, you should not switch pills on your own; make sure to get professional medical advice.

 Non-Hormonal Birth Control

 The AHLA recommends non-hormonal birth control, especially if you have female pattern baldness.
 That’s because these pills can worsen female pattern hair loss.
 In that case, you should consider using other forms of birth control that act as physical barriers.
-They’re another solution for how to stop hair loss from birth control.
+They’re another solution for stopping hair loss from birth control.

 - Condoms (male and female)